michtrofimov/hse_data_analysis_MSA/README.md

 We are interested in the column containing so-called **fold-change** values.
 Fold-change (=fold enrichment) metric shows us the ChIP signal as the fold increase in signal relative to the background signal.
 The higher the fold-change is, the more chances that the ChIP-signal corresponds to a real binding event between the studied regulator and DNA region rather than just noise (e.g. non-specific binding).

 Your task is to identify which peak has **the highest fold enrichment (=fold-change) value**.
 Use the command line to find such a peak
-> Hint:  read about sorting a file numerically by a certain column in reverse order.
+> Hint:  sorting a file numerically by a certain column sounds interesting...

 In you home assignemnt, provide 1) maximum fold-change value, 2) the name of the peak with respective fold enrichment, and 3) `bash` command that you used to answer this question.